atomic77/gopensearch/README.md

 A lightweight single-process reimplementation of \[elastic|open\]search.
 Built with golang and sqlite3 as the backend data store, using the `fts5` and `json1` extensions.

-Aims to provide an ES-compatible implementation in constrained environments like SBCs / raspberry pis, dev-test scenarios and test pipelines.
+Aims to provide an ES-compatible implementation for constrained environments like SBCs / raspberry pis, dev-test scenarios and test pipelines, or anyone that just wants ES to start up quickly and use less memory.

 The full API is massive and most of it is unlikely to be implemented, though I imagine that there are plenty of people out there using only a small subset of its capabilities.